fl4p/fugu-mppt-firmware/doc/dev-notes/Real-Time Latency.md

 that do not perform network operations.
 Any task that does TCP/IP network operations should run at a lower priority than the lwIP TCP/IP task (18) to avoid priority-inversion issues."

-# TODO

-* try unpinned tasks
-*

 # esp32s2

 * core1 is more performant than core0

-* FastLED appears to have a significant lag
+* FastLED appears to have a significant lag (does it use bit banging?)

 # instrumentation profiling of code latency